The curious island that ‘changes country’ twice a year

 The modest island finally gained importance in 1648, following a ceasefire at the end of the Thirty Years’ War between France and Spain.
 It was chosen as a neutral space to demarcate the new borders between the two countries.

-In all, 24 summits were held, with military escorts on standby should the talks fail.
+In all, 24 summit meetings were held, with military escorts on standby should the talks fail.
 Only 11 years later, the peace agreement called the Treaty of the Pyrenees was concluded.

 Wooden bridges were built to facilitate passage, and royals arrived in state carriages and boats.